Accelize/drm/doc/drm_hardware_integration.rst

 .. warning:: The ``drm_aclk`` clock of the DRM Controller and the DRM Activators
              MUST be the same clock.

+.. note:: For SoM platforms, the controller IP is indeed a liteweight bridge IP which has the exact same
+          interfaces and is responsible for translating the requests from the SW Controller running on the TEE of the processor core to the Activators on the Fabrics.
+          To get the SW Controller application, please contact `Accelize Support Team <mailto:support@accelize.com>`_.

 Simulate your design
 ====================

+.. important:: For SoM platform simulation, there is no model for the Controller SW normally running in the TEE.
+               Don't use the Controller SW bridge IP but use the Controller HW IP instead with the BFM mode enabled (USE_BFM=TRUE).

 Requirements: